|Dr. Marcelo Leonardi|

 • Kornacki: Education Makes Leonardi Better Coach, Teacher (Holland Sentinel)

-Dr. Marcelo Leonardi is in his second season as head coach for the Michigan women's water polo team.
+Dr. Marcelo Leonardi enters his fourth season as head coach for the Michigan women's water polo team.
 Leonardi was introduced as the new coach on May 30, 2014, becoming the third coach in U-M history.